I’m often asked how long does dog training take! This is a great question but it’s almost impossible to answer with any certainty, and here’s why…

 Caroline

-I have more than 15 years experience solving all kinds of canine behaviour problems, at home and in rescue.
-A bad experience with a old fashioned dog trainer inspired me to learn more about dog behaviour, and it is because of him, that I wall never use harsh methods when training and rehabilitating dogs.
+I have more than 20 years experience solving all kinds of canine behaviour problems, at home and in rescue.
+A bad experience with a old fashioned dog trainer inspired me to learn more about dog behaviour, and it is because of him that I wall never use harsh methods when training and rehabilitating dogs.

-I work privately with clients in Dundee and the surrounding area with dogs of all ages, breeds and issues including anxiety, aggression and hyperactivity.
+I work face to face with clients in Dundee and the surrounding area, and online with clients across the globe, solving all kinds of issues including trauma, anxiety, reactivity, aggression and hyperactivity.

 In 2009 I was proud to publish a book about dog behaviour and training.
-How to be the Perfect Pack Leader (by Caroline Jenkins) remains popular today and a follow up is expected very shortly.
+How to be the Perfect Pack Leader (by Caroline Jenkins) remains popular today.